On the Internal Topological Structure of Plane Regions: Semi-Algebraic Regions

 We are now ready to define the atom set of a bounded semi-algebraic region.

-\begin{definition} A simple region $a$ is called an \emph{atom} of a bounded semi-algebraic region $A$ if one of the following conditions is satisfied: \begin{itemize} \item $a$ is the generalized region or a hole of a bounded (positive or hole) component of $A$; \item $a$ is a positive component of $\widehat{A}$, the generalized region of $A$. \end{itemize} We write $\atom(A)$ for the atom set of $A$. \end{definition}
+\begin{definition} Let $o$ be a simple region.
+We say $o$ is an \emph{atom} of a simple region with holes $A$ if it is the envelope or a hole of $A$; $o$ is an \emph{atom} of a composite region $B$ if $o$ is a face of $B$; and say $o$ is an \emph{atom} of a bounded semi-algebraic region $C$ if $o$ is an atom of a face, a hole, or the envelope of $C$.
+For a bounded semi-algebraic region $X$, we write $\atom(X)$ for the set of all atoms of $X$. \end{definition}